What is Bromhidrosis (Body Odor)?

 7 Medical Conditions that Can Lead to Body Odor

 If your sweat smells bad regularly, you might be practicing poor hygiene techniques.
-But, if you realize that the bad smell from underarms is persistent even after a fresh shower, you need to see a doctor and get yourself checked for the below-mentioned causes of Body Odour:
+But, if you realize that the bad smell from your underarms is persistent even after a fresh shower, you need to see a doctor and get yourself checked for the below-mentioned causes of Body Odour:

 Hyperhidrosis - Excessive Sweating